(Last updated on: 28/11/2022)

 Manuel Antonio with a baby

-This was the last stop on our Costa Rican travels and was very relaxing.
+This was the last stop on our trip around Costa Rica with a baby and was very relaxing.
 There is the most beautiful beach in the country here, although it was very touristy, and there were plenty of things to do in Manuel Antonio.
 Personally, we preferred the secluded beaches of Montezuma.
 There were lots of resorts here so I think many people stay around their hotel a lot of the time, especially seeing as the tide comes in so high that there is no beach in the afternoon, or at least not at the time of year we were there!

 There are lots of nice bars and restaurants here, more so than anywhere else we visited in Costa Rica.
 Unfortunately with baby in tow we couldn’t drink too many cocktails, but we did find this unique bar that was really cool!